-POLS 4660 Southern Politics Fall 2016 Dr. Charles S. Bullock, III 111 Baldwin Hall Tu 9:00- 10:35 & 2:00 - 3:00 TH 2:00 - 3:00 and by appointment csbullock57@hotmail.com
+POLS 4660 Southern Politics Fall 2024 Dr. Charles S. Bullock, III 111 Baldwin Hall Office hours: TU, TH 10-11, after class and by appointment csbullock57@gmail.com

 This course in Southern Politics provides an overview of the politics of the eleven-state South over the last half century.
-The course examines both regional similarities and the inter-state differences.
-Heavy emphasis is given to the factors that have contributed the most to the region=s changing politics B first, the emergence of a Republican challenge in what had been the solidly Democratic South and more recently GOP dominance in the region, along with the mobilization of a significant African-American political influence.
+The course examines both regional similarities and inter-state differences.
+Heavy emphasis is given to the factors that have contributed to the region's changing politics: first, the emergence of a Republican challenge in what had been the solidly Democratic South followed by GOP dominance in the region, along with the mobilization of a significant African-American political influence.
+More recently, the Democratic Party has shown signs of a new realignment in parts of the region experiencing growth.
 The personalities and event shaping the political decisions in individual states and the influence that the South has exercised in national politics are examined.
-All reading assignments should be completed before the first day on which a topic is scheduled.